lukso-network/docs/docs/standards/nft-2.0/LSP7-Digital-Asset.md

 ### Force Boolean

-It is expected in the LUKSO's ecosystem to use **smart contract based accounts** to operate on the blockchain, which includes receiving and sending tokens.
-EOAs can receive tokens but they will be mainly used to control these accounts and not to hold tokens.
+It is expected in the LUKSO's ecosystem to use **[smart contract-based accounts](../universal-profile/lsp0-erc725account.md)** to operate on the blockchain, which includes receiving and sending tokens.
+EOAs can receive tokens, but they will be used mainly to control these accounts and not to hold them.

 To ensure a **safe asset transfer**, an additional boolean parameter was added to the [transfer](../smart-contracts/lsp7-digital-asset.md#transfer) and mint functions: